-Figure 6: Regional attribution of each regime depicted in Fig. 5 in (a) the observations and (b) the model simulations.
-The frequencies of occurrence of each bin (value pair) in the clusters of Fig. 5 is mapped onto the North Atlantic grid.
+b) Monthly attribution of each ocean carbon regime.
+Temporal attribution is based on the distance of each monthly 2D histogram to the centroid of each cluster.
+Blue denotes the cold months regime (winter regime), Red the warm months (summer regime) and Green the transition regime (only June), since this is more a mix of the other two. c) Regional attribution of each regime depicted in 7(a).
+The frequencies of occurrence of each bin (value pair) in the clusters of 7(a) is mapped onto the North Atlantic grid.